-(No prefix) A lecturer at this level has experience with a minimum of two years fulltime equivalency (FTE) or comparable position and academic qualifications needed to develop and teach a course(s) subject to broad guidelines describing the scope of the subject matter to be covered.
+(No prefix) A lecturer at this level has experience with a minimum of two years full-time equivalency (FTE) or comparable position and academic qualifications needed to develop and teach a course(s) subject to broad guidelines describing the scope of the subject matter to be covered.
 However, the specific topics to be covered and the degree of topic emphasis are left to the independent judgment of the (no prefix) lecturer.
-At this level, a lecturer may be involved in various instructional related activities.
-These may include undergraduate advising, assisting in developing lab safety protocols, course scheduling, curriculum development, participating in departmental outreach programs, or other instructional activities (US 4/12)
+(US 4/12, 9/23)